erq-programmer/webpack-starter-template/README.md

 # webpack-starter-template

-Starter webpack template, simple to use.
+Starter webpack template, easy to use.

 ## Installation